lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

  - The complete set of input data locations.
  - The complete set of output data locations.

-A SIMT "thread" is different because it is more of an abstract concept, as it contains "incomplete" instructions:
+A SIMT "thread" is different because it is more of an abstract concept, as it contains incomplete instructions:

  - The type of execution unit that should process the instruction.
  - The type of instruction that should be executed.
  - An incomplete set of input data locations.
  - An incomplete set of output data locations.

-This "incomplete" set of input and output data locations represent a single data stream of a SIMD capable execution unit, that is why a SIMT "thread" is sometimes referred to as a "SIMD lane instruction stream".
-A "complete" instruction would contain the input and output data locations of all the data streams that SIMD capable execution unit processes.
+This incomplete set of input and output data locations represent a single data stream of a SIMD capable execution unit, that is why a SIMT thread is sometimes referred to as a SIMD lane instruction stream.
+A complete instruction would contain the input and output data locations of all the data streams that SIMD capable execution unit processes.

 The advantage of SIMT threads is that they are relatively intuitive, because they represent the workings of the compute kernel at the data stream level.
 However, they have the disadvantage that they do not have a simple mapping to the hardware that is supposed to execute them.
-This mapping of the threads to the "real" hardware instructions mostly comes down to grouping them such that a single group contains threads with compatible "incomplete" instruction sequences.
-This grouping of threads serves to fill the deep registers of the execution units and a single group of threads is called a "warp".
+This mapping of the threads to the real hardware instructions mostly comes down to grouping them, such that a single group contains threads with compatible incomplete instruction sequences.
+This grouping of threads serves to fill the deep registers of the execution units and a single group of threads is called a warp.

 The toolchain is responsible for grouping the threads into warps, which reduces the workload of the programmer.
 The downside of this loss of explicit control is that threads that contain data dependant diverging control flow patterns, like "if else" blocks, might be grouped together in a single warp.
 This means that various subsections of the same warp have to perform different instructions, which is against the intended operation of warps.
-This problem is circumvented by applying a "mask" to the threads of a warp, defining if a thread is active or not.
+This problem is circumvented by applying a mask to the threads of a warp, defining if a thread is active or not.
 This ensures that all the active threads of the warp perform the same instruction, with the various differing subsections of the warp masked consecutively.

-OpenCL: "thread" is equivalent to "work item" and "warp" is equivalent to "wavefront".
+OpenCL: "work item" is equivalent to "thread" and "wavefront" is equivalent to "warp".

 ###### Thread hierarchy

 GPGPU applications can generate massive amounts of threads, making it imperative to have some sort of hierarchy to these threads.
 The hierarchy that the GPU programming model provides aims to aid in two tasks:

- - Algorithm design.
+ - Algorithm design
- - Hardware resource allocation.
+ - Hardware resource allocation

 One of the most important features available to the algorithm design process is thread identification.
 Each thread has a unique identifier in the form of a tuple of (non-negative) integer values, with a single tuple containing at most three elements.
 The amount of elements that a tuple contains can be controlled by the programmer and represents the "dimension", mimicking dimensions encountered in the underlying physics or mathematics problem that the algorithms tries to model.
 Even though this thread identifier appears to be very similar to a coordinate system, it differs significantly because the threads are not an ordered set.
 This means that the thread with identifier "(1,1,1)" does not need to be adjacent to thread "(1,1,2)", making it impossible to rely on an ordering in the algorithm design.